hashicorp/terraform-k8s/README.md

 # Terraform Cloud Operator for Kubernetes

-> This repository contains experimental software which is still under development and in the alpha testing stage.
-It is not ready for production use.
-You can read our roadmap to General Availability [here](_about/ROADMAP.md).

 The Terraform Cloud Operator for Kubernetes provides first-class integration between [Kubernetes](https://kubernetes.io/) and [Terraform Cloud](https://www.hashicorp.com/products/terraform/editions/cloud/) by extending the Kubernetes control plane to enable lifecycle management of cloud and on-prem infrastructure through [Kubernetes manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).
 Manifests can be deployed and managed using kubectl, [Terraform](https://registry.terraform.io/providers/hashicorp/kubernetes-alpha/latest), Gitops tools, or any other tool that allows you to manage Kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 This operator provides a unified way to manage a Kubernetes application and its infrastructure dependencies through a single Kubernetes [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) (CRD).
 After the infrastructure dependencies are created, pertinent information such as endpoints and credentials are returned from Terraform Cloud to Kubernetes.